chaosvolt/cdda-arcana-mod/Adjustments.md

 - Rebalancing of some effects (mostly to make them weaker)
 - Added magic_type and class traits for Arcane Blessings and Magic Signs, so they'll be categorized properly in the powers menu.
 - Learning sorcery is hard!
 Using a pattern scroll has a chance to fail, affected by your Arcana skill, so the choice is to keep the Magic Seals (which always work) or process them into a Pattern Scroll, which might teach you the magic but you could fail to learn it.
+- Blood magic is now learnable by anyone!
+If you complete the recipes and unlock understanding of blood magic, then you can learn the spells from spellbooks.
+This has no chance to fail.
+- You can pay the cost of Blood mage with sacrifice.
+Kill a chicken or a cow, use the blood to cast your spells without an HP cost.
+What's more, this makes your spells last even longer.
+And if you sacrifice a human...well, well, well...
 - Similarly, chance for spells to fail when used.
 This is primarily based on Difficulty vs spell level and on perceived pain, modified by your Arcana skill.
-Arcane Blessings are harder to use than Magic Signs (unless you're wielding the Veilblade, in which case Arcane Blessings always succeed)
+Arcane Blessings are harder to use than Magic Signs (unless you're wielding the Veilblade, in which case Arcane Blessings always succeed).
+Blood magic has no chance to fail--the HP cost is enough.
 - Reduced drop rates for magic books.
 Ferals generally don't have them now, you'll have to search more esoteric places
 - New locations making use of weights and nests--rare variants of existing places might have housed an occultist or researcher into the Beyond.
 Peer into those nooks and crannies!
 - Summoned centipedes are (mostly) gone.
 Now you can summon a "crawling thing", which is tough and good at grappling but is not good at scything though entire hordes of zombies by themselves.